 - grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
-In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition value of the coordinate that defines this boundary condition rank (int) - The tensorial rank of the field for this boundary condition
+In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition property axis_coord: float value of the coordinate that defines this boundary condition check_value_rank(rank)